naclang/.github/profile/README.md

 ### `NaC Lang`

-Experience tranquility while browsing the internet with Zen!
-Our mission is to give you a perfect balance for speed, privacy and productivity
+Experience peace of mind while developing software with NaC!
+Our mission is to provide the perfect balance between speed and efficiency.

 <a href="#">Contribute</a> ·
 <a href="#">Website</a> ·